Micro Abstractions is the first of an upcoming collection of visual narratives.

 In these works, I am interested in gestures of care towards the environment that can only ever be humble.
 I dwell with them, notice their marks, ask questions, and try to make sense of their lively stories.

-Through visual poetry and real-life encounters, I’m setting up a range of small experiments in noticing and responding.
+By engaging sense and story, I’m setting up a range of small experiments in noticing and responding.

 Synaesthesia helps me to think about how i might expand my awareness of what's happening all around me.
 My goal is to draw creatures into worlds of colour, sounds, smells, and dance, to help thinking about them differently and inspire curiosity about how we relate to one another.